Launch Your Online Business in Just 7 Days

 Copywriting refers to writing copy, obviously!

 The copy is the words used in any form of marketing ― written or spoken.
-It is an absolutely essential part of every marketing strategy and can make or break an offer’s success.
+It's an essential part of every marketing strategy and can make or break an offer’s success.

 The core purpose of copywriting is to call an audience to take some kind of action.

-To be compelling, written copy must be short, sweet, and loaded with purpose.
+To be compelling, written copy must be short, to the point, and loaded with purpose.

 Every character of every word counts!